grodnay-riil/nezoh-demo/README.md

 # Zeno-Demo ROS Project

 This repository contains a ros2 zeno bridge demo.
-Two isolated containerds with ros two are set up.
-Between them a Zenoh bridge forwardes a topic with 1Hz pacing.
+Two isolated containers with ros two are set up.
+Between them a Zenoh bridge forwards a topic with 1Hz pacing.
 The set up is a generic and flexible setup for working with ROS projects using Docker.
 It ensures that all builds and executions happen inside containers with user permissions matched to your host system.
 The setup includes scripts for building, running, and interacting with containers seamlessly.
-(Running - tobe completed, see the Nimbro-demo, Also, the base container include user 1000:1000 so this step is skipped)
+(Running - to be completed, see the Nimbro-demo, Also, the base container include user 1000:1000 so this step is skipped)

 ---